Compare train tickets from Los Angeles to San Diego

 When are the first and last trains of the day?

-What train services are there from Los Angeles to San Diego?
+Which train should you take from Los Angeles to San Diego?

 Where is the train station in Los Angeles?